rxwx/rxwx.github.io/_posts/2022-11-09-ProxyNotRelay.md

 ![IIS Backend Rewrite](/public/media/backend-rewrite.jpg)

-_Note 09/11/22 - Indeed it seems like MS implemented something similar to this directly within Exchange to detect cross Virtual Directory requests_
+_Note 09/11/22 - Indeed it seems like MS implemented something similar to this directly within Exchange to detect cross Virtual Directory requests_.

 ### The Patches